 - general fatigue

-How high the RF results are may play into a doctor’s diagnosis.
-Very high levels can be more indicative of RA than lower levels, as this indicates more activity in the immune system.
+How high a person’s RF levels are will factor into a doctor’s diagnosis.
+Very high levels can be more indicative of rheumatoid arthritis than lower levels, as this points to more activity in the immune system.

 The RF test is a simple blood test.

-A healthcare professional will take a small sample of blood from a vein in a person’s arm.
-This procedure only takes a few minutes.
-The doctor then sends the sample to a laboratory where a technician will measure the levels of RF.
+A doctor takes a small sample of blood from a vein in a person’s arm.
+They then send the sample to a laboratory, where a technician measures the levels of RF.

 It may take several days for the results to come back.
-A doctor will discuss the results and the next steps with the person.
+When they do come back, the doctor discusses the results and the next steps with the person.

-While high RF may indicate RA in many cases, it is not the only reason a person might have high RF levels.
+While high RF levels may indicate rheumatoid arthritis in many cases, this condition is not the only reason that a person might have high RF levels.

-Many other conditions or diseases may cause higher RF levels, including:
+Many other conditions can cause higher RF levels, including:

-Treatment for high RF depends on treating the underlying cause.
+Treatment for high RF levels depends on the underlying cause.

-For example, in people with rheumatoid arthritis, Sjögren’s disease, and other chronic conditions, treatment aims to slow the progression of the disorder and help prevent or reduce symptoms.
+For example, in people with rheumatoid arthritis, Sjögren’s disease, and other chronic conditions, treatment aims to slow the progression of the condition and help prevent or reduce symptoms.

 RF is a protein that the immune system produces.
-Some autoimmune conditions, notably RA, cause high levels of RF in the blood.
-Doctors measure a person’s RF levels to help diagnose RA or another disease.
+Some autoimmune conditions, notably rheumatoid arthritis, cause high levels of RF in the blood.
+Doctors measure a person’s RF levels to help diagnose rheumatoid arthritis or another condition.

-A positive or high RF test result can indicate RA, though this is not the only cause.
-In some cases, a person with high RF may have no underlying issues.
-Some people without an autoimmune condition have high RF levels.
+A high RF test result can indicate the presence of rheumatoid arthritis.
+However, this is not the only cause, and some people without an autoimmune condition can also have high RF levels.
 Doctors need to use various tests, consider a person’s clinical history, and perform a physical examination to diagnose rheumatoid arthritis.